wizzdi/flexicore-boot-integration-demo/README.md

 This Repository demonstrates how to add FlexiCore Boot capabilities to an existing Spring Boot project.
 The code has few branches, each presents additional capabilities, starting with a basic Spring application.

+This example uses a database and is configured to use PostgreSQL database.

+## Three different options for running this demo

+- clone this repository and later in the demo the plugins repositories, this is the recommended way but it requires a manual installation of

+- use a pre-installed Docker from here

+  []:

+- use an installation file for Windows (here) and for Linux (here)

 ### note: this page is being edited, update will be available on 02-June-2021 noon time EST

 # prerequisites

-- Java 11 JDK  , can use newer versions,
+- Java 11 JDK  , can use newer versions,  OpenJDK can be obtained from https://jdk.java.net/archive/

-# Branch 1.0.0
+  []: B

  the initial spring boot application does not contain any FlexiCore Boot Dependency